Workplace DEI Training: Build a Plan That Works

 Written by UJJI Team

-DEI training refers to educational programs designed to promote diversity, equity, and inclusion in the workplace.
+DEI training encompasses educational programs aimed at fostering diversity, ensuring equity, and promoting inclusion within the workplace.
 It helps employees understand and challenge biases, create fair opportunities, and foster an environment where everyone feels valued.
 Unlike traditional workplace training, DEI programs focus on changing behaviors, attitudes, and workplace policies to foster long-term inclusivity.

 DEI training is based on three pillars.
 These are: